Using Mimick

 short name long name default description

--C --circular False toggle to let Mimick know the input contigs are circular/prokaryotic
+-c --circular False toggle to let Mimick know the input contigs are circular/prokaryotic

--o --output-prefix simulated/SIM output file prefix
+-o --output-prefix simulated/ output file prefix

--O --output-type varies output format of FASTQ files
+-f --format varies output format of FASTQ files

 -S --seed random seed for simulation